mohammadzainabbas/MGMA-Lab/README.md

 #

-Once, you have activated your new enviornment, we will install all the dependencies of this project:
+Once, you have activated your new enviornment, we may have to install all the dependencies for a given lab (kindly check if `requirements.txt` file exists for a given lab before running the below command):

 ```bash
 pip install -r requirements.txt